fghamacha/property-adwatch/readme.md

 # Property Ad Watch

-Property Ad Watch is a Python-based web scraping project that collects real estate listings from multiple websites.
+Property Ad Watch is a Python-based web scraping project that collects property ads from multiple websites.
 The project centralizes the collected data in a shared YAML file for easy analysis and storage.

 How to get the content of a web site we use the python function requests.get(URL) from the librery  requests